-Japanese bullet train is one of the most renowned high speed rail of the world
+Japanese bullet train is one of the most high speed

 Shinkansen- more commonly referred to as ‘ Bullet Train’.
 The Japanese bullet train is one of the most renowned high speed railways of the world because of it’s reliability, punctuality and it’s service.
 The First High Speed Bullet Train was started on 1st October, 1964 at the time of Tokyo Olympics between Tokyo And Osaka.
 This Journey took only 4 hours instead of six hours and 40 minutes.